-"Rete delle Case del Quartiere" (Network of Neighborhood Houses), is an organisation established by the eight "Case del Quartiere" (Neighborhood Houses) of the City of Turin.
+"Rete delle Case del Quartiere" (Network of Neighborhood Houses), is a network of eight "Case del Quartiere" (Neighborhood Houses) in Turin - the first Italian network of this kind!

-The Houses are places of active participation: they encourage people to take part in the social and cultural life of the neighborhood and the city, through different forms of active citizenship, volunteering and cultural activities.
-Thus they are places where people look for and experiment new ways of doing welfare, developing proximity-based networks, and seek collective solutions to common needs.
+The Houses are places of active participation: they encourage people to take part in the social and cultural life of the neighborhood and the city through different forms of active citizenship, volunteering and cultural activities.
+They are places where people look for and experiment new ways of planning and managing social welfare policies and activities, developing proximity-based networks, and finding collective solutions to common needs.

 The Houses are places for artistic and cultural promotion because they recognize creativity and expression as a powerful tool for the community and the future.

 The programme of activities of each House is decided each year in cooperation with the local organisations and the neighbours.
 The Houses host and disseminate cultural, artistic, social and recreational activities; information desks; courses; workshops; family services; performances; repair cafes; lectures and exhibitions.
 The Houses guide and support self-organised projects and events by making knowledge, spaces, tools and resources available for them.

 They define themselves as Houses, because their goal is to make people feel at home.
 They are places of everyday life in an open dimension where it is possible to stay, socialize and be active by taking part in activities as well as becoming promoters of projects and initiatives.

 How does it work structurally?

 The Neighborhood Houses are based on the cooperation between the public and the private sector: most Houses are hosted in public (municipal) buildings but are managed by private bodies deeply-rooted in the territory - associations, foundations and cooperatives - and which are the results of participatory processes.
 They rely on a combination of public and private funding, as well as self-sustainability.
 The Houses are management models which also constantly learn from experience.